Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Model and Formulation

-We assume that ISPs are the leaders of the game, and the CP and EUs are followers.
-Thus, the sequence of the game is as follows: \begin{enumerate} \item The neutral and non-neutral ISPs determine Internet access fees for EUs ($p_N$ and $p_{NoN}$). \item The non-neutral ISP announces the premium quality fee side-payment ($\tilde{p}$). \item The CP decides on the quality of the content ($q_N$ and $q_{NoN}$) for EUs of each ISP. \item EUs decide which ISP to join. \end{enumerate} We assumed the selection of Internet access fees to happen before the selection of the side-payment because of the rate of change in these selections.
-Note that the Internet access fees are expected to be kept constant for a longer time horizons in comparison to the side-payment that is expected to change more frequently depending on the demand and the network specifications.
+We consider a complete-information game in which all players (the CP and ISPs) know all the assumptions, payoff expressions and the values of all the parameters, e.g., $\kappa_u, \kappa_{ad}, c, t_N, t_{NoN}, \tilde{q}_f, \tilde{q}_p$.
+The ISPs are the leaders of the game, and the CP and EUs are followers.
+The game proceeds in the following sequence: \begin{enumerate} \item ISPs N and NoN determine Internet access fees for EUs ($p_N$ and $p_{NoN}$). \item ISP NoN announces the marginal side-payment ($\tilde{p}$) with knowledge of $p_N, p_{NoN}$. \item The CP decides on the quality of the content ($q_N$ and $q_{NoN}$) for EUs of each ISP, with knowledge of $p_N, p_{NoN}, \tilde{p}.$. \item EUs decide which ISP to join with the knowledge of $q_N, q_{NoN}, p_N, p_{NoN}$ (the EUs do not need to know $\tilde{p}$ for this decision). \end{enumerate} We assumed that the access fees are selected before the marginal side-payment as the former usually remain constant for a longer time horizon while the latter change more frequently depending on the demand and the network conditions.

-In the sequential game framework, we seek a \emph{Subgame Perfect Nash Equilibrium} (SPNE) using \emph{backward induction}.
+In the sequential game framework, we seek a \emph{Subgame Perfect Nash Equilibrium} (SPNE) using backward induction Section 3.5, p.
+92, \cite{fudenberg1991tirole}.

-\begin{definition}\emph{Subgame Perfect Nash Equilibrium (SPNE):} A strategy is an SPNE if and only if it constitutes a Nash Equilibrium (NE) of every subgame of the game. \end{definition}
+\begin{definition} A strategy $(p^{eq}_N, p^{eq}_{NoN}, \tilde{p}^{eq}, q^{eq}_N, q^{eq}_{NoN})$ is a \emph{Subgame Perfect Nash Equilibrium (SPNE)} if and only if it constitutes a Nash Equilibrium (NE) of every subgame of the game, i.e., the CP or an ISP can not increase her payoff by unilaterally varying one or more of her choices. \end{definition}